 Attention is given to the operating history and equipment used by the two unique rail systems.
 The narrow gauge ended service in 1895, followed by the trolley lines in 1918.
 While any kind of rail service on Martha's Vineyard has been gone for about a century or more, this book relives the era when travel by train or trolley was part of daily life on the Island.

-South Platte Press, softcover, 72 pages, standard portrait book 8 x 10 in., B&W photographs and maps.
+South Platte Press, softcover, 72 pages, standard portrait book 8 x 10 in., Black-and-White photographs and maps.